decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

 ## Partially Synchronous Protocols

-[Partial synchrony](/2019-09-13-flavours-of-partial-synchrony/) is one of the most used models in real word systems today.
+[Partial synchrony](/2019-09-13-flavours-of-partial-synchrony/) is one of the most used models in real-world systems today.

 Single shot [Paxos](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/).